Elfshot/go-xdcc/README.md

 | season | The season number |
 | episodeRange | The range of episodes to download.
 These values are inclusive |

-[TheTVDB](https://thetvdb.com/) should be used to determine the season number, episode ranges, and file name.
+- [TheTVDB](https://thetvdb.com/) should be used to determine the season number, episode ranges, and file name.

-[NIBL](https://nibl.co.uk/) should be used to determine the search name.
+- [NIBL](https://nibl.co.uk/) should be used to determine the search name.

+- Any tracker files in the subdirectories of config/trackers will be ignored.

 ## 🐳 Example docker-compose.yaml
 ```yaml